VyprVPN Review and Test Results

 Here’s what that looks like in the Android settings:

 VyprVPN also offers a great iOS app that I have used in the past, although did not thoroughly test for this review.

 VyprVPN is an excellent choice if you’re looking for secure, leak-proof VPN apps to use with Android or iOS mobile devices.

 VyprVPN privacy and security test results

-VyprVPN did well in all privacy and security tests, without any problems to report.
+VyprVPN did well in all privacy and security tests.
+I.

-I ran the Windows, Mac OS, and Android apps through an extensive round of tests to check for:
+I ran the Windows, Mac OS, and Android apps through some basic VPN tests to check for: